A31 Ringwood road widening

 The A31 is an important route between Bournemouth and the Southern Coast.
 It experiences delays at peak times, which is caused by a high volume of traffic and the number of junctions that are close together.
 The route also experiences heavy seasonal congestion during the summer months, particularly during the August Bank Holiday weekend.

 Our scheme will add a third lane in the westbound direction providing additional capacity.
 Traffic joining from the Ringwood junction onto A31 will do so via a new lane, rather than trying than merge with traffic already on the road.

 We’ll be replacing the bridges that take the road over the River Avon and Bickerley Millstream, and they will be widened to allow for the additional lane.

 The access to the A31 from West Street, Ringwood, will be closed, as the difference in speed between vehicles joining from West Street and those already on the A31, poses a risk for drivers.

 We’re also working closely with Ringwood Town Council, Hampshire County Council and the New Forest District Council to improve routes for cyclists and pedestrians around Ringwood and the surrounding area.

-The scheme will help achieve the following key strategic outcomes, as outlined in the Highways England Delivery Plan 2015-2020
+The scheme will help achieve the following key strategic outcomes, as outlined in the National Highways Delivery Plan 2015-2020

 Supporting Economic Growth